 Sourcing fabric at Mood (or the Garment District, Joann’s or your local craft store) is exactly what you don’t want to do.
 You’re paying FULL RETAIL, which is at least 2x what you should be paying.

-Retail stores have markups, and you don’t need to pay them.
+Retail stores have markups, and you and your clients don’t need to pay them.
 This guide is going to show you where and how to buy fabric wholesale (even if you only need a few yards) no matter where you live.

 What Fabric Do You Need for Your Clothing Line?

-The best way to figure out what fabric you need for your fashion brand is to see what’s already in the market and find a reference sample.
+The best way to figure out what fabric you need for your fashion brand or your client’s line is to see what’s already in the market and find a reference sample.
 This is called counter sourcing, and it’s the easiest way to find the materials you need.

 You can do this a couple ways: